AUS-DOH-Safety-and-Quality/HQIU-Coding-Styles/README.md

 ---

-## 5. Exceptions & Escalation
+## 5. Exceptions

-- **Temporary exceptions** (e.g., troubleshooting, ) must be agreed in advance with the HQIU Lead and must include a disposal or migration plan.
 - **Testing data** note that some repositories may have dummy, testing data.
-This data is artificially generated for testing purposes.
+This data is artificially generated for testing purposes, and may remain.
+This type of data should be documented in the readme for the code.
-- **If you identify a file** (e.g., real data in GitHub, unapproved storage, personal device usage), report immediately to your line manager or HQIU Lead.

 ---